All Cantilever repositories should have a README (this is a newish policy so many currently do not). The README should explain:

 All Cantilever repositories should also correspond with Documentation.
 The Documentation should include information about the project which non-developers might need.
 Only developers need to know how to deploy, but non-devs might need the staging URL, or the browser support.

-It should include data like:
+That documentation should include data like:

 - Overview of the project.
 Who is the client and what are we doing for them?